Quick Facts | Answer |

 Michigan law does not require a specific notice period before raising the rent, in most situations.

-Even though Michigan law typically has no minimum notice period, it still requires that landlords act fairly, meaning that they should give the tenant reasonable notice when increasing rent.
-The one-month notice period required for the termination of a lease is typically used as reasonable notice for a rent increase.
+However, Michigan law still requires that landlords act fairly, by giving tenants reasonable notice when increasing rent.
+A one-month notice period required for the termination of a lease is typically used as reasonable notice for a rent increase.

 - Utility costs